What we do

 Our licensing scheme regulates businesses who provide workers to the fresh produce supply chain and horticulture industry, to make sure they meet the employment standards required by law.

-If you are an employment agency, labour provider or gangmaster who provides workers to the sectors listed below, you will need a GLA licence:
+If you are an employment agency, labour provider or gangmaster who provides workers to the sectors listed below, you will need a GLAA licence:

 - Shellfish gathering